 The best thing would be for Ian to die.

 Getting to the Final whistle

-I never gave a hint I knew what was going on.
+I never gave a hint I knew about his cheating, I acted as if I didn't know what was going on.
 I never asked questions, never got in his way, just waited.

 The party was held in Chelsea domain.

 Oh there was a bit more to it, like dropping his cell into the loo, knowing he'd

 have to find a phone to call his mistress and at the very 'last minute', having

 him park near a particular pub as I had to hop across to a pharmacy.

 As the car stopped I hurried in, then took my time.
 I was on line when I heard